easy-coding-standard/easy-coding-standard/README.md

             - *packages/CodingStandard/src/Sniffs/*/*Sniff.php
 ```

-You can also skip specific codes:
+You can also skip specific codes that you know from PHP_CodeSniffer:

 ```yaml
 parameters: